Apple Pay Not Working on iPhone? Here’s How to Fix It

 4. After the phone boots up, try using Apple Pay again.

-Check Internet Connection
+Check Your Internet Connection

 Check Apple System Status

-Apple Pay Settings You Should Check
+Apple Pay Settings You Should Check on iPhone

-Verify Default Card
+Verify the Default Card

 1. Go to Settings > Wallet & Apple Pay.